Minnesota Court Records

 After the selection, the trial commences in the courtroom with the prosecuting attorney’s opening statements.
 The statement provides the jurors with an overview of the case.
 The defending attorney may also do the same, reserve the right to make the statement until later, or opt not to make it altogether.

 Subsequently, both sides may present facts, evidence, and witnesses to testify under oath.
 This affirms the defendant's guilt or innocence according to state evidence rules.
 The witnesses are directly examined and then cross-examined by opposing attorneys to discredit or refute the opposing side’s claims.
-The defense typically cross-examines the witnesses the prosecution calls to testify.
+The defense typically cross-examines the witnesses that the prosecution calls to testify.
 They may also subpoena witnesses and get them to testify on the defense’s behalf.

 Furthermore, the defense may contest the admissibility of evidence obtained by the prosecution and vice versa.
 As a result, some evidence may be rejected based on irrelevance, illegality, or prejudice.